 - Arrange for a new recommendation letter (if the college will accept one).
 Ask someone who hasn't already written a recommendation letter for you and who can add new insights into your character or academic achievements that your other recommenders didn’t mention.

 - Don't be a pest or appear desperate.
 Even if you feel that way!

-Start planning your new life at the college you have accepted, and enjoy your senior year.
-It's that old cliche, "win-win."
-You win if your waitlisted college gives you the nod.
-If not, you win by attending an excellent school that you have chosen—one that wanted you all along.
+Start planning your new life at the college you have accepted and enjoy your senior year.
+If the college that waitlisted you gives you the nod, terrific!
+If not, embrace the school you will be attending in the fall, knowing it’s a school you applied to for good reasons and one that wanted you all along.

 If you received financial aid, use Compare Awards to view your awards side-by-side and understand which award is best.

 No matter which college you attend, becoming an active member of the campus community will help you adjust to college life.
 See How to Get Involved on Campus.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.